19 Best Colorants For Epoxy Resin

 These powdered wonders are known for their ability to maintain color integrity even when combined with clear resins, making them a popular choice for artists seeking bold and opaque finishes.

 The use of pigments in resin crafting comes with a range of benefits and considerations.
-On the positive side, pigments provide intense and deep colors, making them ideal for achieving a solid and opaque appearance in resin.

-How to Use Pigments Effectively
+How to Use Pigment Pastes

-Achieving optimal results with pigments involves a mindful approach to their application.
 Start by adding small amounts of pigment to your resin mixture, gradually increasing until the desired color is reached.

-16. Liquid Resin Pigments
+17. Liquid Resin Pigments

 Resin dyes come with their own set of advantages and considerations.
-On the positive side, dyes offer transparency, making them perfect for achieving translucent resin finishes.
+On the positive side, dyes offer transparency, making them perfect for translucent resin finishes.

-Additionally, some dyes may have a tendency to fade over time when exposed to prolonged sunlight, so this should be considered for projects intended for outdoor use.
+Some dyes may have a tendency to fade over time when exposed to prolonged sunlight, so this should be considered for projects intended for outdoor use.

 Despite these considerations, the versatility and brilliance of dyes make them a favorite for artists seeking a transparent and luminous finish.